tejaskamtam/notes/ucla/Y4/Y4Q1/CS 118/notes/07 - Routing.md

 - sol - change IP forwarding to longest matching prefix

 ### Subnetting/Supernetting
+- slash at the end of an IP tells us how many of the prefix bits to consider to route
+- this simplifies comms between networks/LANs by only considering the prefix that matters because all network devices within the network have the same IP prefix
+- e.g., 128.32.0.0/16 => all network devices share the same first 16 bits 128.32
+- can encode with slash bits or subnet mask using bitwise & between ip and mask
+	- use 1s for all leading bits that matter i.e. in ints: 255.255.0.0 => \[0-255\].\[0-255\].x.x
 ![[Pasted image 20241022151004.png]]

 ### New IP Forwarding
+- CIDR - classless inter-domain routing - no more fixed length prefixes (IP classes from original model)
 1. lookup - find longest matching prefix P of dest IP addr from forwarding table
 2. default or local
 	1. if P is nil -> forward on default